sojoudian/COMP3095_Fall2025/Week04/api-testing-implementation-guide.md

 Look for these lines in console:
 ```
 Started ProductServiceApplication in X.XXX seconds
-Tomcat started on port 8080 (http)
+Tomcat started on port 8084 (http)
+MongoDB connection established on port 28017
 ```

 ---